timmaurice/lovelace-background-graph-entities/README.md

   - **Interactive Toggles:** Entities that can be turned on or off (like switches and lights) will display an interactive toggle.
   - **Tile Style:** A compact mode that replaces the toggle with an interactive, state-aware icon and provides a cleaner layout.
   - **Separate Graph Data:** Optionally display one entity (like a switch) while graphing the history of another (like its power consumption sensor).
+- **Secondary State Display:** When using a separate `graph_entity`, you can optionally display its current state next to the main entity's state.

+## Localization

+The editor is available in the following languages:

+- English
+- German
+- French

+We welcome contributions for other languages.
+You can contribute by translating the en.json file.

 ## Installation